A topic from the subject of Organic Chemistry in Chemistry.

 Covalent Bonding

-Covalent bonding is a type of chemical bond in which two atoms share one or more pairs of electrons.
-In an organic molecule, carbon atoms form covalent bonds with each other and with other atoms, such as hydrogen, oxygen, nitrogen, and halogen atoms.
+Covalent bonding is a type of chemical bond where two atoms share one or more pairs of electrons.
+In organic molecules, carbon atoms form covalent bonds with each other and with other atoms such as hydrogen, oxygen, nitrogen, and halogens.
+This sharing of electrons allows atoms to achieve a stable electron configuration, often resembling a noble gas.

 Types of Covalent Bonds